smahaffie/Chicago_HS_Finder/README.md

 Libraries to install before running our application:
-Googlemaps: pip3 install -U googlemaps
+Googlemaps: pip3 install -U googlemaps;
-Selenium: pip3 install selenium
+Selenium: pip3 install selenium;
-Pandas: pip3 install pandas
+Pandas: pip3 install pandas;
-Json: pip3 install json
+Json: pip3 install json;
 Subprocess: pip3 install subprocess

 To run our application:
 Navigate to Chicago_HS_Finder/schoolfinder/.

 Then enter the following in the terminal:
     $ python3 manage.py runserver

 Open firefox and go to  http://127.0.0.1:8000/.
 Fill in the form with sample user preferences and press submit.
 Depending on the preferences that you enter, 1 or 2 additional Firefox windows may open and close within a few seconds.

 You should then be directed to a new page that shows a map displaying the location of up to 15 schools that met your search criteria and your home address (marked with a '#' and labeled 'home' when you hover over the marker) and a table displaying information on the 15 best schools for the user in ranked order based on their inputted preferences and our ranking algorithm.
 Each label corresponds to a label on the map, and each school’s name links to that school’s website.